Learning Generalizable Robot Policy with Human Demonstration Video as a Prompt: EXPERIMENTS

-As evidenced by the comparative results in Table \ref{tab:results}, our method demonstrates better performance across all three generalization scenarios when evaluated against the three baseline approaches.
-The comparative evaluation between our Stage-1 representation-guided policy and language-conditioned alternatives reveals fundamental advantages in the learned representations' capacity to encode richer task-relevant information.

-Our analysis further reveals that incorporating human demonstration data consistently enhances policy performance across all three generalization scenarios.
-The performance improvements observed suggest that high-quality human demonstrations provide critical behavioral patterns and manipulation strategies that are often underrepresented in robot-collected data.
-Table \ref{tab:results} clearly demonstrates the effectiveness of the proposed PDCP algorithm in mitigating mis-grasping issues when handling closely spaced objects.
-We posit that while the Stage-1 representation primarily focuses on spatial variations, the PDCP module provides complementary functionality by enabling task-aware feature clustering.
+As shown by the comparative results in Table~\ref{tab:results}, our method consistently outperforms the four baseline approaches across all three generalization scenarios.
+A further comparison between our Stage-1 representation-guided policy and representation learning methods conditioned on language or based on XSkill\cite{xu2023xskill} reveals the fundamental advantages of our learned representations in encoding richer task-relevant information.
+This advantage arises from the integration of end-effector positional information and partial operational knowledge within our representation learning framework.
+Our analysis also demonstrates that the proposed PDCP algorithm effectively mitigates mis-grasping issues when handling closely spaced objects.
+We argue that while the Stage-1 representation primarily captures spatial variations, the PDCP module provides complementary functionality by enabling task-aware feature clustering.

-\subsubsection{Object Generalization}
+\subsection{Object Generalization}

 To investigate the complementary benefits of our representation learning framework and human demonstration data, we design object-level generalization experiments to evaluate their individual and combined effects.
 While our representations perform well across all generalization scenarios, these experiments isolate and quantify the contribution of human data with novel object instances.